lordpba/AI_Magi/readme.md

 ## Evangelion Lore

 In the Neon Genesis Evangelion series, the Magi System is a trio of supercomputers developed by Dr. Naoko Akagi of NERV.
 Each supercomputer represents a different aspect of Dr. Akagi's personality: Caspar represents her as a woman, Melchior represents her as a scientist, and Balthasar represents her as a mother.
 The Magi System is used to make all major decisions within NERV, and its consensus-based decision-making process is a key element of the series.
+Update: added an human intervention into the Diplomacy analysis, the system asks for a feedback, so we have more control on the decision process as some geo-politic is involved.

 ## Dependencies